 Jump To:

-Urban Forestry, within the Parks and Natural Resources Division of Raleigh Parks, will be planting 1,000 street trees over 3 years.
+Urban Forestry, within the Parks and Natural Resources Division of Raleigh Parks, has planted 1,000 street trees over 3 years.

 The street tree planting program supports initiatives outlined in the City of Raleigh’s Strategic Plan, including improving the urban forest and reducing environmental inequities across the City of Raleigh as found in Growth and Natural Resources 1.1, 3.1, and 3.4.